EstelleReymond/Database-Service/README.md

 And then, to run the api, you'll need to install nodejs on your computer and then follow the instructions:

-+ change directory to the root of the repositorye
++ change directory to the root of the repository
 + run `npm install`
 + run `npm run start`